how much weight should you use on your stabilizers?

 go time

 Now it’s time to decide if you want to try adding or removing weight.
 If a 200 arrow session is difficult, let’s try removing an ounce or two.
-If the movement in your sight pin is too jittery, let’s add some weight.
+If the movement in your sight pin is too jittery, let’s add a little weight.
 Just make sure that the overall front-to-back balance still feels stable.

 Shoot your entire session with this change and take notes throughout.
 Does your technique feel better or worse?
 How are your groups?
-It also helps to record your sessions, so you can look back on what you did.
+How fatigued do you feel?
+Did your aiming pattern begin to change?